21 Hours Fasting | Benefits | Risks and Tips

 Final Thoughts

 The 21 hour fasting program is challenging.
-However, it provides several benefits, including weight loss, improved heart health, reduced inflation, and others.
+However, it provides several benefits, including weight loss, improved heart health, reduced inflation, etc.

 On the other hand, it also causes some side effects.
 It is always advisable to consult a healthcare specialist before going on a long fasting program.